luvuong-le/snake-game/README.md

 The rest of the rules are similar to the traditional snake game.

+You will lose if the snake touches any part of its body.

 #### Technologies ####

-Built with HTML5, CSS3, JavaScript, Typescript, Webpack
+Built with HTML5, CSS3, JavaScript, Typescript, Webpack, BrowserSync

-Game Board:
 ![alt text](./src/game_images/game.png "Logo Title Text 1")